A few years ago, I was in the same position as you:

 The exact dose of CBD your dog will need in order to help them deal with their condition will vary.

 If you’re using a CBD oil, I generally recommend a dosage of between 2-4 drops administered 2-4 times daily.
+But this totally depends on which brand you’re using.

 If you’re using CBD treats or capsules, on the other hand, the dosage will vary further depending on the strength of the individual product.